The word 'ctlopez.com.'

 Geren said that development of the training area can have benefit to both the Army and the areas surrounding the training site.

 "The development of Piñon Canyon, properly done, could bring some economic development to a part of the state that is economically depressed," Geren said.
-"We want to be a good neighbor, we want to have this willingly embraced by the landowners, that's the only way it works long-term."
+"We want to be a good neighbor, we want to have this willingly embraced by the landowners, that's the only way it works long-term." Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.